Alzheimer's Care Resources: Help and Support through Progression

 As each family and caregiver have their own well-being, jobs, and responsibilities to look after, good communication becomes essential.
-Making sure the needs of the person with Alzheimer's are adequately met, and caregivers have the support to meet those needs.
+Ensure the needs of the person with Alzheimer's are adequately met and caregivers have the support to meet those needs.

 In the beginning

 Upon adjusting to an Alzheimer's diagnosis, caring responsibilities may be manageable for the individual's primary support system.
 This period could last months or even years, as the disease affects each person differently.
 But the end of the path remains the same.
 Your loved one will gradually lose their ability to function independently.

 Grant yourself permission to take a break and ask for assistance.
 This involves figuring out where you can benefit from help.
-Whether allowing someone to do grocery shopping or house cleaning, or having friends and neighbors come over to socialize with your loved one – allow yourself to take time off.
+Whether allowing someone to do grocery shopping, house cleaning, or having friends and neighbors come over to socialize with your loved one, allow yourself to take time off.
 Use the time to rest, relax, and restore.2,3

 Caregiver stress is a real thing.
-Those who are full-time caregivers can experience depression, insomnia, and a myriad of health issues due to time limitations straining their time and attention.4 This often leads to caregiver burnout.
+Full-time caregivers can experience depression, insomnia, and a myriad of health issues due to time limitations straining their time and attention.4 This often leads to caregiver burnout.
 The sustained stress may weaken your immune system leaving you at risk of getting sick.